 Governor's Restaurant & Bakery

-Serving Breakfast, Lunch, Dinner, & Dessert in Ellsworth, Maine.
+Serving Breakfast, Lunch, Dinner, & Dessert in Lewiston, Maine.
 We Eat Dessert First!

 Popular Items